Homeschooling VS Distance Education

 Home Schooling

-Accelerate Christian Home Schooling do provide semester progress reports, which are formally presented statements of their child's progress during the semester.
+Accelerate Christian Home Schooling do provide Semester Progress Reports, which are formally presented statements of their child's progress during the semester.
+We collate the test result information submitted to us, to generate these.

-We also make available our own Personal Progress Report: This can be used by parents to give valuable feedback to their child on how they progressed with their personal, social and work-ethic development.
+We also make available to parents a Personal Progress Report template.
+This can be used by parents to give valuable feedback to their child on how they progressed with their personal, social and work-ethic development.

 Distance Education